watreyoung/MCR-Survey/README.md

-# Survey of Modern Code Review (MCR)
+# A Survey on Modern Code Review (MCR)
 In this repository, we collected papers related to modern code review (MCR) from Jan.
 2013 to Feb.
 2024.
 We propose a taxonomy of MCR tasks, aiming to assist developers and researchers to gain a better understanding of MCR.
-More detailed information can be found in our paper "Understanding and Enhancing Modern Code Review: Progresses, Challenges and Opportunities".
+More detailed information can be found in our paper ["A Survey on Modern Code Review: Progresses, Challenges and Opportunities"](https://arxiv.org/abs/2405.18216).

 ## Overview